ORF-4450/RobotLib/README.md

 ***************************************************************************************************************
 Version 4.9.0

-*	Update to 2025 Beta WPILib & vendor libraries.
+*	Update to 2025 WPILib & vendor libraries.
 *	Significant internal changes to FXEncoder, NavX.
 *	Upgrading SDS swerve library was going to be a huge project and we don't use SDS anymore so deleted those classes.

-R. Corn, December 9 2024 to January 3 2025
+R. Corn, December 9 2024 to January 11 2025

 Version 4.8.3